 A breaker is an electrical switch designed to protect the electrical circuits in your home from damage caused by an electrical overload or a short circuit.
 Breakers typically look like thick black light switches and can be found in the main electrical panel for your home.

-A breaker panel is usually gray in colour and may have a door to cover it.
+A breaker panel is usually gray in color and may have a door to cover it.
 Most breaker panels are located in your basement's utility room or inside your home close to your power meter.

 - When the breaker is in the ON (Closed) position, electricity is flowing to that section of you home.